6.1. Client-Side Transfers Operations¶

 In the example below, the content of the file E:ReportsINV-2019-08-23.pdf is send to the remote server as a file /inbox/INV-2019-08-23.pdf.tmp.
 Once the file was received on the server, it is renamed from /inbox/INV-2019-08-23.pdf.tmp to /inbox/INV-2019-08-23.pdf:

 [transfers/15d46e5a-25f6-11e9-87b3-0b5ae5eda581] source_path = E:\Reports\ destination_path = /inbox destination_temporary_suffix = .tmp

 When destination_temporary_suffix is configured, any file transfer to the destination will be done using a temporary name.

-In the case in which you only want a selected set of files transferred using temporary names, you can leave destination_temporary_suffix empty and set destination_path_actions with the temporary-suffix action.
+In the case in which you only want a selected set of files transferred using temporary names or want to transfer files using a temporary prefix, you can leave destination_temporary_suffix empty and set destination_path_actions with the temporary-suffix or temporary-prefix actions.
 See the dedicated documentation for the temporary-suffix action.